-We cruised along the canal that connects the Rhine to the city of Amsterdam on the Ij.
-The overcast weather threatened rain and there wasn’t much to see, but it was very green and there were cows.
+We cruised along the canal that connects the Rhine to the city of Amsterdam on the River Ij.
+The overcast weather threatened rain and there wasn’t much to see, but it was very green and there were cows, all of which is quintessentially Dutch.
 We tied up at docks just behind Amsterdam’s central station, right in the heart of the old city.
 Back in the day this would have been the harbour, where the 17th century merchantmen would start and end their journeys.
 Four of them sank in Australian waters – but that’s another story.
 (Small plug – I wrote a book about the Batavia shipwreck – check it out here).

 We’d been given three options for today

 - a canal tour and tour of the city

 - a visit to the outdoor museum at Zaanse Schans

 - a visit to the Van Gogh museum